johnston9/la-donut/README.md

 </h2>

 ### Landing page
  - The landing page image is intended to display a classy elegance.
-It is silghtly coloured and soft focus which becomes softer at larger screens which is suited to it's purpose.
+It is slightly coloured and soft focus which becomes softer at larger screens which is suited to it's purpose.

  - A subtle image is used in the logo to add a touch of colour.